Mapping Coalgebras I: Comonads: Monoidal context

 \begin{remark} This product of strict 2-categories or even of bicategories does not have good homotopical properties.
-For instance, the product $\Mor \times \Mor$ is the commutative square and not the square commutative up to a natural isomorphism. \end{remark}
+For instance, the product $\Mor \times \Mor$ is the strictly commutative square instead of the square commutative up to a natural isomorphism. \end{remark}

 \begin{definition} Given two 2-functors $F,G$ from $\categ C$ to $\categ D$, a strict natural transformation from $F$ to $G$ is just a morphism from $F$ to $G$ in the category $\TwoFun(\categ C,\categ D)$. \end{definition}